Haivision/srt/docs/API-functions.md

 Normally message numbers start with 1 and increase with every message sent.

 - 'grpdata' and 'grpdata_size': Pointer and size of the group array.
-For single socket connections these value should remain NULL and 0 respectively.
+For single socket connections these values should remain NULL and 0 respectively.
 When you call `srt_sendmsg2` or `srt_recvmsg2` function for a group, you should pass an array here so that you can retrieve the status of particular member sockets.
-If you pass a too small array, your `grpdata_size` field will be rewritten with the current number of members, but without filling in the array.
+If you pass an array that is too small, your `grpdata_size` field will be rewritten with the current number of members, but without filling in the array.
 For details, see (Bonding introduction)[bonding-intro.md] and (Socket Groups)[socket-groups.md] documents.